ResearchObject/ro-crate/docs/1.2-DRAFT/appendix/jsonld.md

 ```

 {: .note }
 > Schema.org also provides the types [Class] and [Property].
-These MAY be used as a additional `@type` corresponding to `rdfs:Class` and `rdf:Property`, but as these are (for some reason) not used in Schema.org style schemas, they are also not required by RO-Crate.
+These MAY be used as an additional `@type` corresponding to `rdfs:Class` and `rdf:Property`, but as these are (for some reason) not used in Schema.org style schemas, they are also not required by RO-Crate.
 Likewise, an ontology defining such terms externally may be declaring properties there with more specific types like `owl:ObjectProperty` which do not need to be reflected in the RO-Crate reference.

 {: .tip }
 > For compatibility with the official schema.org JSON-LD context, make sure any referenced `@id` to schema.org terms starts with `http://` rather than `https://` as shown in the browser.